Heart Exeter and Heart Torbay: DevonAir Radio

 The first commercial local radio station for the Exeter and Torbay areas was DevonAir Radio, which was launched in November 1980.
 The station broadcast from studios in St. David's Hill, Exeter, and overlooking the harbour in Torquay.
 DevonAir was initially successful, but financial problems resulted in a takeover by Capital Radio in 1987.
 In October 1993 the station lost its franchise and closed on 31 December 1994, leading to the creation of Gemini FM.

 Gemini FM

 Launched on 1 January 1995, Gemini Radio was owned by the Orchard Media Group.
 The station was later bought by the GWR Group, which became part of GCap Media in May 2005.
 Gemini FM continued to broadcast from studios in Exeter and Torquay, although as with DevonAir, most of the programming was sourced from the studio in Exeter.

 Heart rebranding

-In September 2008, it was announced that Gemini FM was to become Heart FM as part of a national rebranding exercise by new owners Global Radio.
+In September 2008, it was announced that Gemini FM was to become Heart as part of a national rebranding exercise by new owners Global Radio.
 Broadcasts from the Torquay harbourside studio ceased, and the programmes for both stations were produced at the studio in Exeter.